anshulsahni/php-laravel-middleware/README.md

 [Source Code on GitHub](https://github.com/hossapp/hossapp-laravel)

-Middleware for PHP Laravel (> 5.1) to automatically log API Calls and sends to [Hossapp](https://www.hossapp.com) for API analytics and log analysis
+Middleware for PHP Laravel (> 5.1) to automatically log API Calls and sends to [Hoss](https://www.hoss.com) for API analytics and log analysis

-### Laravel 4.2
-  A [Hossapp SDK](https://github.com/Hossapp/hossapp-laravel4.2) is available for Laravel 4.2.
-Credit for creating this goes to [jonnypickett](https://github.com/jonnypickett/).

 ## How to install